-J. The range and rate adjustments, base or non-base, if any, provided in this Article shall not be subject to Article 10 - Grievance Procedure, or Article 3 - Arbitration Procedure, of this Agreement.
+G. The range and rate adjustments, base or non-base, if any, provided in this Article shall not be subject to Article 10- Grievance Procedure, or Article 3 - Arbitration Procedure, of this Agreement.

-K. LAWRENCE BERKELEY NATIONAL LABORATORY (LBNL)
+H. LAWRENCE BERKELEY NATIONAL LABORATORY (LBNL)

-- 1. Fiscal Year 2014 (October 1, 2013) individual increases for Research Professional Unit employees will be from a merit pool of 3.0% of the September 30, 2013 payroll base.
-The merit pool will be distributed in the Lab's customary merit-based manner using an FY14 matrix to be provided to UPTE.
-The minimum increases identified on the matrix will utilize approximately 70% of the available allocation.
-In order to be eligible for the FY 2014 salary increase of October 1, 2013, an employee must be in the RX bargaining unit on September 30, 2013, eligible for an annual performance evaluation, and continue to be in the bargaining unit on the date payroll distribution is processed in HRIS.
-Retroactive pay increases for Fiscal Year 2014 will be implemented within one hundred twenty (120) days of wage agreement ratification, excluding the annual holiday shutdown period.
-Salary ranges for FY14 will be increased by 2%. - 2.
-Fiscal Year 2015 (October 1, 2014) individual increases for Research Professional Unit employees will be from a merit pool of 3.0% of the September 30, 2014 payroll base.
-The merit pool will be distributed in the Lab's customary merit-based manner using an FY15 matrix that will provided to UPTE no later than September 15, 2014.
-The minimum increases identified on the matrix will utilize approximately 70% of the available allocation.
-In order to be eligible for the FY 2015 salary increase of October 1, 2014, an employee must be in the RX bargaining unit on September 30, 2014, eligible for an annual performance evaluation, and continue to be in the bargaining unit on the date payroll distribution is processed in HRIS.
+- 1. Fiscal Year 2018 (October 1, 2017) individual increases for Technical Unit employees will be from a merit pool of 3% of the September 30, 2017 payroll base.
+The merit pool/allocation will be distributed in the Lab's customary merit-based manner using the FY18 matrix (attached).
+The minimum increases identified on the matrix will utilize as close to 100% of the available allocation, as calculations permit.
+In order to be eligible for the FY18 salary increase of October 1, 2017, an employee must have been in the TX bargaining unit on September 30, 2017, eligible for an annual performance evaluation, and continue to be in the bargaining unit on the date payroll distribution is processed in the Human Resources Information System (HRIS).
+Retroactive pay increases for FY 18 will be implemented within one hundred twenty (120) days of wage agreement ratification, excluding the annual holiday shutdown period.
+Salary ranges for FY18 will be increased by 2%. - 2.
+Fiscal Year 2019 (October 1, 2018) individual increases for Technical Unit employees will be from a merit pool of 3% of the September 30, 2018 payroll base.
+The merit pool/allocation will be distributed in the Lab's customary merit-based manner using an FY19 matrix to be provided to UPTE once established.
+The minimum increases identified on the matrix will utilize as close to 100% of the available allocation, as calculations permit.
+In order to be eligible for the FY19 salary increase of October 1,

+2018, an employee must have been in the TX bargaining unit on September 30, 2018, eligible for an annual performance evaluation, and continue to be in the bargaining unit on the date payroll distribution is processed in HRIS.
+Retroactive pay increases for FY19 will be implemented within one hundred twenty (120) days of implementation of FY18 wage increases, excluding the annual holiday shutdown period.
+Salary ranges for FY19 will be increased by 2%.